requarks/wiki-docs/guide/pages.md

 # Edit a Page

-You can edit an existing page by clicking the **Pencil** icon at the top-right corner of any page or using the **Page Menu**, located at the top-left corner of the page.
+You can edit an existing page by clicking the **Pencil** icon at the bottom-right corner of any page or using the **Page Menu**, located at the top-right corner of the page.

 The editor selected when first creating the page will be loaded automatically.
 Note that it's not possible to change editor once a page is created.